Become a member

 • Demonstrating a commitment to rare disease

-• Organisations that do not comply with all the criteria for RDI Full Membership can become associate members.
+• Organizations that do not comply with all the criteria for RDI Full Membership can become associate members.

 Application Documents